Jaykant-yadav/Data-Structure-Algorithms/DSA/LinkedList/LinkedList.md

 -   Check if LL is a Palindrome - O(n), Sc -> O(1) `slow-fast concept`
 -   Detect a loop/cycle in a Linked List `slow-fast concept` Algo -> `floyd's cycle finding`
 -   Remove a loop/cycle in a Linked List `slow-fast approach`
+-   Merge Sort on a Linked List
+-   Zig-Zag Linked List